Information for Application for Authority to Conduct

 - A letter from the sponsor (5 copies).
 The sponsor is the person or body providing primary financial and/or material support towards the project.

 - Three current passport-size photographs of the applicant duly endorsed on the back by the sponsor or referee.

-» A non-refundable application fee of USD $250 should be made to the Permanent Secretary, Office of the President.
+» A non-refundable application fee of USD $250 should be made to the Principal Secretary, Office of the President.

 No research permit will be issued until the affiliation is confirmed.
 A list of institutions approved for affiliation purposes is appended.
 (MANDATORY: THIS LIST IS REQUIRED)

 8.For short and medium-term projects, the research permit will be issued for a period not exceeding two years, subject to renewal for one further year.
 An application for renewal, to be made on the official research clearance renewal application forms, should be submitted to the Ministry at least three months before the expiry of the permit.
 A renewal fee of USD$50 will be required.

 9. For long-term projects taking more than three years, applicants are advised to request further information from the Ministry before submitting their application.

 10. The Government of Kenya will have access to data and research premises of the project.